johnsusek/SwiftGodotCLI/README.md

 # SwiftGodotCLI

-CLI tool for building and running [SwiftGodotBuilder](https://github.com/johnsusek/SwiftGodotBuilder) GView files and SwiftGodot classes.
+CLI tool for building and running [SwiftGodot](https://github.com/migueldeicaza/SwiftGodot) projects.
+Also supports [SwiftGodotBuilder](https://github.com/johnsusek/SwiftGodotBuilder) GView files.

-By default, pulls from the `main` branch of both [SwiftGodotBuilder](https://github.com/johnsusek/SwiftGodotBuilder) and [SwiftGodot](https://github.com/migueldeicaza/SwiftGodot).
-Use `--builder-rev` and `--swiftgodot-rev` to pin specific branches, tags, or commits.
+By default, pulls from the `main` branch of [SwiftGodot](https://github.com/migueldeicaza/SwiftGodot) (and [SwiftGodotBuilder](https://github.com/johnsusek/SwiftGodotBuilder) when using GViews).
+Use `--swiftgodot-rev` and `--builder-rev` to pin specific branches, tags, or commits.

 ## Installation